Hudson's COVID-19 Commitment

-What We're Doing for Our Customers
+What We're Doing for Our Travelers

 - Implementing social distancing measures in all stores.
-Using floor decals, sneeze guards, and store signage as well as stanchions where space is available, we are ensuring that we are keeping our customers and our teams safe.
-We are also promoting the use of face masks for any customers who are entering our stores and are continuing to suspend all in-store experiences such as sampling and product testing.
+Using floor decals, sneeze guards, and store signage as well as stanchions where space is available, we are ensuring that we are keeping our travelers and our teams safe.
+We are also promoting the use of face masks for any travelers who are entering our stores and are continuing to suspend all in-store experiences such as sampling and product testing.

 - Expanding ‘Tap to Pay’ capabilities to limit the use of pin pads and the handling of cash.
-At any of our current operating locations, customers will no longer need to sign for credit card purchases under $100 in convenience and specialty stores and $250 in duty free stores.
+At any of our current operating locations, travelers will no longer need to sign for credit card purchases under $100 in convenience and specialty stores and $250 in duty free stores.

 - Keeping stores supplied with personal health and safety products.
 We are providing additional quantities of hand sanitizers and disinfecting wipes for purchase at our operating locations.